datacommonsorg/docsite/custom_dc/index.md

 ## Recommended workflow

 1. Work through the [Get started](/custom_dc/quickstart.html) page to learn how to run a local Data Commons instance and load some sample custom data.
 1. Prepare your real-world custom data and load it in the local custom instance.
 Data Commons requires your data to be in a specific format.
 See [Work with custom data](/custom_dc/custom_data.html).
-If you are just testing custom data to add to the base Data Commons site, you don't need to go any further.
-1. If you are launching your own Data Commons site, and want to customize the look of the feel of the site, see [Customize the site](/custom_dc/custom_ui.html).
+1. If you want to customize the look of the feel of the site, see [Customize the site](/custom_dc/custom_ui.html).
-1. If you are launching your own Data Commons site, upload your data to Google Cloud Platform and continue to use the local instance to test and validate the site.
-We recommend using Google Cloud Storage to store your data, and Google Cloud SQL to receive SQL queries from the local servers.
-See [Test data in Google Cloud](/custom_dc/data_cloud.html).
+1. When you have finished testing locally, host your data and code in Google Cloud Platform: upload your data to  store your data in Google Cloud Storage, use Google Cloud SQL to receive SQL queries, and upload the Docker containers as artifacts to Google Cloud Run.
+See [Run in Google Cloud](/custom_dc/data_cloud.html).
-1. When you are satisfied that everything is working correctly, and are getting closer to launch, upload your custom site to Google Cloud Run and continue to test in the Cloud.
-See [Deploy the custom instance to Google Cloud](/custom_dc/deploy_cloud.html)
 1. Launch and productionize your site for external traffic.
 See [Launch a custom site](/custom_dc/launch_cloud.html).
-1. For future updates and launches, continue to make UI and data changes locally and upload the data to Cloud Storage, before deploying the changes to Cloud Run.
+1. For future updates and launches, continue to make UI and data changes locally, before deploying the changes to GCP.